drduh/macOS-Security-and-Privacy-Guide/README.md

 Chrome's Web Store for extensions requires a [5 USD lifetime fee](https://developer.chrome.com/docs/webstore/register) in order to submit extensions.
 The low cost allows the development of many quality Open Source Web Extensions that do not aim to monetize through usage.

 Chrome has the largest share of global usage and is the preferred target platform for the majority of developers.
-Major technologies are based on Chrome's Open Source components, such as [node.js](https://nodejs.org) which uses [Chrome's V8](https://developers.google.com/v8) Engine and the [Electron](https://electron.atom.io) framework, which is based on Chromium and node.js.
+Major technologies are based on Chrome's open-source components, such as [node.js](https://nodejs.org/) which uses [Chrome's V8](https://developers.google.com/v8) Engine and the [Electron](https://electron.atom.io/) framework, which is based on Chromium and node.js.
 Chrome's vast user base makes it the most attractive target for threat actors and security researchers.
 Despite constant attacks, Chrome has retained an impressive security track record over the years.
 This is not a small feat.

 Chrome offers [separate profiles](https://www.chromium.org/user-experience/multi-profiles), [robust sandboxing](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/design/sandbox.md), [frequent updates](https://chromereleases.googleblog.com), and carries [impressive credentials](https://www.chromium.org/Home/chromium-security/brag-sheet).
 In addition, Google offers a very lucrative [bounty program](https://bughunters.google.com/about/rules/5745167867576320/chrome-vulnerability-reward-program-rules) for reporting vulnerabilities, along with its own [Project Zero](https://googleprojectzero.blogspot.com/) team.
 This means that a large number of highly talented and motivated people are constantly auditing and securing Chrome code.